nguyenhuy0905/tinydb/src/dbfile/README.md

   - Maybe I shouldn't hardcode the value 64 bytes either.
 Let's say, `sizeof(size_t)`.
 - Also, maybe not hard-code 4096 as page size either.
 I can use something like `getconf PAGESIZE` on Unix systems.
 On Windows though.
+- Make a B+ Tree hash table for secondary keys functionality.